szapp/FeatShare/doc/anchors.rst

     regex
     regex.needle
-        Regular expression to match desired part in the target file.
+        :ref:`Regular expression <regex>` to match desired part in the target file.
         If the phrase is non-empty and not found in the file but the file exists, the anchor will :std:term:`fail<ignoreOnFail>`.
         If the file does not exist and needle is empty, the file will be created.